-I publish in the fields of literary theory, modernist studies, transcultural studies, and autoethnographic creative criticism.
+I publish in the fields of twentieth-century and contemporary literary studies.
 I am excited when I find new ways of working with cultural representations so that we increase in self-knowledge, manage our lives better, and gain insight into some of the central challenges that people experience across time and space.

 In my academic roles I focus on engaging others in the following questions:

 What kinds of knowledges do literary studies afford us?